return42/sphkerneldoc/linux_src_doc/include/media/videobuf2-core_h.rst

 ---------

 VB2_BUF_STATE_DEQUEUED
-    buffer under userspace control
+    buffer under userspace control.

 VB2_BUF_STATE_PREPARING
-    buffer is being prepared in videobuf
+    buffer is being prepared in videobuf.

 VB2_BUF_STATE_PREPARED
-    buffer prepared in videobuf and by the driver
+    buffer prepared in videobuf and by the driver.

 VB2_BUF_STATE_QUEUED
-    buffer queued in videobuf, but not in driver
+    buffer queued in videobuf, but not in driver.

 VB2_BUF_STATE_REQUEUEING
-    re-queue a buffer to the driver
+    re-queue a buffer to the driver.

 VB2_BUF_STATE_ACTIVE
-    buffer queued in driver and possibly used in a hardware operation
+    buffer queued in driver and possibly used in a hardware operation.

 VB2_BUF_STATE_DONE
-    buffer returned from driver to videobuf, but not yet dequeued to userspace
+    buffer returned from driver to videobuf, but not yet dequeued to userspace.

 VB2_BUF_STATE_ERROR
-    same as above, but the operation on the buffer has ended with an error, which will be reported to the userspace when it is dequeued
+    same as above, but the operation on the buffer has ended with an error, which will be reported to the userspace when it is dequeued.

 .. _`vb2_buffer`: